minimum egg size to get pregnant

 Can Small Eggs Still Lead to Successful Pregnancy?

-No, if the egg size is too small, that is below 16 mm, the egg is likely immature, and may not be ready for fertilization.
-The immature eggs cannot help in achieving pregnancy.
-Even if early pregnancy is achieved, the miscarriage risks and chromosomal abnormalities in the baby’s growth are very high.
+No, if the egg size is too small—typically below 16 mm—it is likely immature and may not be ready for fertilization.
+Immature eggs cannot support a successful pregnancy.
+In many cases, egg rupture may occur but not result in pregnancy.
+Even if early pregnancy happens with an immature egg, the risk of miscarriage and chromosomal abnormalities in the baby’s development remains significantly hig

 The Role of Egg Quality In Conception Despite Smaller Size